ddrohan/mobile-app-dev-labs/session05/lab/md/step05.md

 Now, 'wire up' a new instance of this fragment to the Search option on the Navigation Drawer, similar to how we did the 'Add' and 'View Favourites'.

-Run the app and confirm you get the following:
+Run the app and confirm you get the following after you choose the 'Search' option:

 ![](../img/lab507.png)